What’s new, Alexa? The best Amazon Echo skills

-Luckily, we're here to help.
-We've already walked you through how to master the Echo with an array of skills, features, and tweaks, and now we're highlighting 19 of the top skills you'll actually want to use.
+We’ve already walked you through how to get the best out of the Echo, and now we’re highlighting some of the top skills you’ll actually want to use.
 You can activate these by asking Alexa, or by searching in the Skills section on the Alexa smartphone app.
+There are over 100,000 skills on offer but, naturally, with so much choice there’s bound to be a few naff ones thrown in there.
+But from nutrition to news, there’s a whole host of skills out there to master.

 What is it about the human brain that makes it dredge up every stupid thing you’ve ever said as soon as your head hits the pillow and you just want to fall asleep?
 If you need something to distract it, Ambient Noise has nearly 50 soothing sounds to choose from to help you nod off, zone out or just concentrate a bit better.
 It features popular snoozecore hits such as rain on a window, ocean waves, and forest night, plus deep cuts and lesser-known jams including dishwasher, cat and cafe.
 Upgrade to the premium version and you can even combine two of them, meaning you could hear owl in shower (sexy) or frogs in fireplace (horrifying).